Dried Spearmint, Mentha spicata, is also called dried mint, dried spearmint leaves, or dried mint leaves.

 The use of mint in culinary applications may be strongest in the Middle East where is has long been a key flavoring in the preferred meat of the region - lamb.
 It is also long been popular in the region’s salads, soups, stews, and teas.

-Spearmint stems are square shaped and can become woody over time, with symmetrical, serrated leaves on opposite sides at the same height as the stem.
-Leave color may vary from dark green, grey- green, blue to paler colors all the way to yellow.
-Plants can reach 12" to 36"' tall when grown outdoors, while container plants only reach 12" to 24"' in height.
+Spearmint plants can reach a height of 12" to 36" with stems that are square shaped and can become woody over time, with symmetrical, serrated leaves on opposite sides at the same height of the stem.
+Leaf color may vary from dark green, grey- green, blue to paler colors all the way to yellow.
 The flowers are a rounded spear shape cluster and the colors range from white to purple.
-Harvest right before flowering by cutting the stems 1 inch from the ground.
-You can harvest Spearmint plants two or three times in one growing season.
+Right before flowering, cut the stems 1 inch from the ground.
+Mint can be harvested two or three times in one growing season.

 Where is Our Dried Spearmint From